Katy Knoll: Professional

 On June 10, 2024, Knoll was drafted in the seventh round, 39th overall, by PWHL Minnesota in the 2024 PWHL Draft.
 In November 2024, following pre-season mini camp, she signed a one-year contract with the Minnesota Frost.
 During the 2024–25 season, she recorded one goal and one assist in 21 games.
 During the 2025 PWHL playoffs she recorded two goals and three assists in eight games.
 During game three of the 2025 PWHL Finals against the Ottawa Charge, she scored the game-winning goal in triple-overtime, to put the Frost one win away from their second consecutive Walter Cup.

 On June 27, 2025, she signed a one-year contract extension with the Frost.
+During the 2025–26 season, she recorded seven goals and two assists in 30 regular season games and one goal in five games during the 2026 Walter Cup playoffs.

+During the league's expansion to 12 teams ahead of the 2026–27 season, she signed a two-year contract with PWHL Las Vegas on June 15, 2026.

 International play

 Knoll represented the United States at the 2018 IIHF World Women's U18 Championship where she recorded two goals in five games and won a gold medal.
 She again represented the United States at the 2019 IIHF World Women's U18 Championship, where she recorded three goals and two assists in five games and won a silver medal.